The Mandalorian Season 1’s Best Easter Eggs, References, and Cameos

 The Night of One Thousand Tears appears to be the event in which the Empire massacred the Mandalorians, and why they have been in hiding ever since.
 Giancarlo Esposito’s Moff Gideon was assigned to Mandalore at the time, which shows how he knows so much about the race.

 The Mandalorian Explained

-Along with revealing that his real name is Din Djarin, the full flashback to his youth is shown towards the end of the season.
-The scene shows Din as a child whilst his village is attacked by Clone Wars era Separatist Super Battle Droids.
-He is then saved by a group of Mandalorians.
+Along with revealing that his real name is Din Djarin, a flashback to his youth, shown towards the end of the season, reveals that his village was attacked by Clone Wars era Separatist Super Battle Droids.
+A group of Mandalorians then saves him.
 Unless this was Deathwatch, which based on the colours it could be, (the only known faction of Mandalorian fighters during the Clone Wars), this again appears to counter what we know about Mandalore’s role in the era but is likely to be explained more as the show continues.

-One of the things that makes Boba Fett so iconic is his jetpack.
-This gets a few nods in the show as The Mandalorian doesn’t have is own, but others do.
-The final episode sees him finally acquire one, using it to devastating effect against Moff Gideon’s Tie Fighter.
+One of the things that make Boba Fett so iconic is his jetpack, which gets a few nods in the show.
+The first is when The Mandalorian notes he doesn’t have is own, but others do.
+The final episode sees him finally acquire one, where he uses it to devastating effect against Moff Gideon’s Tie Fighter.

 The History of Mandalore and the Jedi